fishfishin/procrustrean/README.md

 Emotion recognizition model comes from the paper [Combining Facial Expressions and Electroencephalography to Enhance Emotion Recognition](https://www.mdpi.com/1999-5903/11/5/105).
 The baseline is a 3-layer Convolutional Network and the more than one seperate fully connected layer for outputs .
 For combination with ProGAN, so we need to pre-train CNN with data of different resolutions.
 For example, we need

-Otherwise, we can take the output layer and blocks from ACGAN to implement classification.
+Otherwise, we can apply the output layer and blocks from ACGAN to implement classification when constructing a ProGAN framework.

 ## Multiple Tasks Learning